SimplGy/emoji-magic/README.md

 2. Type in what you want, like "cat"
 3. Hit "enter" or click on the exact emoji you want

-> Tip: choose a keyboard shortcut so you can add Emojis easily, anytime.
+> Tip: choose a keyboard shortcut in [chrome://extensions/shortcuts](chrome://extensions/shortcuts) -> `Emoji Magic` so you can add Emojis easily, anytime.

 ## Security